Here's how my Easter went for me this year:

 - The potatoes could have cooked longer.
 The package directions on the ham said to put it in at 300 degrees, which I did.
 What the package directions didn't know was that the ham had to share the oven with the potatoes, and potatoes take a LONG time to cook at 300 degrees.
 Next year, I'm going to put the potatoes in an hour earlier than the ham;

 - The biggest problem is always the oven logistics.
 I have an oven and a microwave.
 I hate cooking anything in the microwave, so it's always a challenge to coordinate cooking times for all the stuff that has to go in the oven.
-In my first apartment as my husband Anthony's bride, we had an oven with another little oven over it.
+When I moved into my husband Anthony's apartment as his bride, we had an oven with another little oven over it.
 That was great.
 It could be the reason why I married him;

 - It took freaking FOREVER to whip the cream.
 Like 45 minutes.
 Maybe because I was using fancy organic heavy whipping cream, which - truthfully - didn't look all that heavy to me.
 I'm not saying it wasn't worth it, I'm just saying that today my wrist hurts;